The1Funraiser/WHSTechNotes/journal.md

 The 4 C's consist of confident, courageous, consistent, and communicate.
 One of the 4 c's I've picked is communicate.Why did I choose this?
 Its because it can benefit me for if I have any trouble with any of the assignments.
 Its good to communicate to your classmates or teacher to help you.
 Say you had a problem with coding, like everytime you ran the programm, it wouldn't work.
 So, you can tell your teacher that you need help with the problem.

+#  September 18, 2024

+The challenges we faced when making our maze was that we were having issues with the maze.
+Like it wasn't going where it was post go go, however we soon found out it was the paper.
+It was in the wrong direction, so thats why it wasn't going inside the lines.

+# September 19, 2024

+We had to make adjustments to the rotations, and how long it had to travel to reach the other point of the maze.
+In addition to the maze, we had to rotate the paper, to successfully complete the maze.